About the AACC

 From within and outside of our communities, we will create the spaces, provide the resources and facilitate communal approaches to cultural knowledge in order to achieve a mutually respectful, co-operative and informed opinion of Indigenous cultures in Canada.

 - Spaces and Resources • We believe that access to quality programming, appropriate spaces and art resources will facilitate experiential education and compliment formal educational institutes.
 We also feel in that making these spaces available to non-Indigenous visitors, we are creating an educational environment that speaks to inter-cultural respect and co-admiration.

 - Pedagogy • Place-based education employs the entire community and allows youth to be grounded in their own culture with hands-on, project-based learning.

-- Reconciliation • This organization is committed to the reparation of inter-generational trauma and the empowerment of our children.
-It is imperative that we teach them not only to be confident in their history and heritage but also to create co-operative and respectful interrelations with their Canadian neighbours.
+- Reconciliation • This organization is committed to the reparation of inter-generational trauma and the empowerment of the next seven generations.
+It is imperative that we teach not only confidence in history and culture but also co-operative and respectful interrelations with our Canadian neighbours.

 preserves and revitalizes Indigenous art forms and empowers artists in the following ways: